This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - More than 50 breaths in 1 minute for infants 2 months to 1 year of age

-- More than 40 breaths in 1 minute for a child 1 year and older
+- More than 40 breaths in 1 minute for a child 1 year or older

-- The skin between your child's ribs or around his neck goes in with every breath.
+- The skin between your child's ribs or around his or her neck goes in with every breath.

 - Your child's cough gets worse, or it sounds like a barking cough.

-- Your child has a cough or fever that does not get better within 5 days.
+- Your child's cough does not get better with treatment.